What is Pakka wood?

 Can you color Pakkawood?

 Yes.
-Pakkawood can be colored to a variety of different colors to appeal to the aesthetic of your home.
+Pakkawood can be colored in a variety of different colors to appeal to the aesthetic of your home.
 The colors can range from a natural light wood such as maple to a darker walnut wood.
 You are also able to give your pakkawood a different color than a woodgrain look.

 What is Rainbow Pakkawood?